sylvaticus/juliatutorial/custom-types.md

 printMyActivity(MrBrown)
 ```

-There are two big elements that distinguish Julia implementation of OO paradigm from the mainstream one.
+There are three big elements that distinguish Julia implementation from a pure Object-Oriented paradigm:

-1. Firstly, you do not associate functions to a type.
-So you do not call a function over a method (`foo.bar(x,y)`) but rather you pass the object as a parameter (`bar(foo, x, y)`);
+1. Firstly, in Julia **you do not associate functions to a type**.
+So, you do not call a function over a method (`myobj.func(x,y)`) but rather you pass the object as a parameter (`func(myobj, x, y)`);
-2. In order to extend the behaiour of any object, Julia doesn't use _inheritance_ (only abstract classes can be inheritated) but rather _composition_ (a field of the subtype is of the higher type, allowing access to its fields).
-This still is a bit a limit in the exressivity of the language as the code can not consider directly different concepts of relations between objects (e.g. Person->Student _specialisation_, Person->Arm _composition_, Person->Shoes _weak relation_ )
+2. In order to extend the behaviour of any object, Julia doesn't use _inheritance_ (**only abstract classes can be inherited**) but rather _composition_ (a field of the subtype is of the higher type, allowing access to its fields).
+I personally believe that this is a bit a limit in the expressiveness of the language, as the code can not consider directly different concepts of relations between objects (e.g. Person->Student _specialisation_, Person->Arm _composition_, Person->Shoes _weak relation_ );
+3. **Multiple-inheritance is not supported** (yet).

 ## More on types

-To know all parents types of a type:  `supertype(MyType)`
+To know the parent types of a type:  `supertype(MyType)`

-To know all childs of a type:  `subtype(MyType)`
+To know all children of a type:  `subtype(MyType)`

 This is the complete type hierarchy of `Number in Julia (credits to Wikipedia):`